eroesch/2019-20-PYM0FM/index.md

           It should be pre-installed.
         </p>
         <p>
-          Others editors that you can use are
+          Other editors exists, like the below, but are not installed on the VM
           <a href="https://wiki.gnome.org/Apps/Gedit">Gedit</a>,
           <a href="https://kate-editor.org/">Kate</a> or
           <a href="https://www.sublimetext.com/">Sublime Text</a>.